Along the Gulf of Guinea lies the beautiful West African country of Ghana. Its culture and traditions are rich and vibrant.

 If a Ghanaian is interrupted while eating, he invites the other to join him.
 Depending on the level of familiarity, the person may wash his hands and join in.
-If the relationship is casual, the other person will politely decline.
+If the relationship is casual, it is tradition for the other person to politely decline.

 Among common greetings and responses in Ghana are: